We get you stargazing where others can’t go

 An exciting adventure… with the right level of comfort

 The two-hour experience includes transport to and from Mount John.
 It gets cold up there, so we provide extreme cold weather (ECW) jackets to keep you warm.

-The nature of the terrain on Mount John requires a certain level of fitness, you need to be confident walking 100 meters on a gravel incline and be able to climb a couple of steps in the dark.
-Guests looking for a more accessible tour should check out our Crater Experience at Cowan’s Private Observatory, which is an ideal accessible alternative.
+Because Mount John is a working mountaintop observatory, it requires some basic fitness.
+You’ll need to be confident walking 100 metres on a gravel incline, and able to climb a couple of steps in the dark.
+Our guides are there to help, but if you think you may need a more accessible tour, check out our Crater Experience at Cowan’s Private Observatory.

 What to Expect